nagyistge/fhirbase-demo-app/src/views/tutor.md

 SELECT fhir.index_search_param('Patient','name');
 ```

-Check, if index was created.
-Request should return the size of just created
+Check if index was created.
+The query should return the size of just created
 `Patient` names index:

 ```sql